Tsajan/bokcoin/README.md

 # bokcoin

-#### this is a dummy project i am doing for CBDC developmenton ethereum blockhain with functionalities of simple interest
+#### this is a dummy project i am doing for CBDC development on Quorum blockhain with functionalities of simple interest